aabiji/logbuddy/readme.md

 - adjust the graph's number of points to the screen's width
 - paginate the weight entries

-Create a .env file that looks like so:
+Create a .env file that looks like this in the project root:
 ```.env
 JWT_SECRET=supersecret
 POSTGRES_USER=postgres